Sofia Samatar: A Stranger in Olondria (2013)

 Nevil Shute: On the Beach (1957)

-Referred to by a number of anarchist writers, Freedom's 1958 reviewer Arthur Uloth wrote of this famous World War III novel "After reading this book I felt a desire to lose my temper and throw things about.'
+Referred to by a number of anarchist writers, Freedom's 1958 reviewer Arthur Uloth wrote of this famous World War III novel "After reading this book I felt a desire to lose my temper and throw things about."
 (Uloth 1958)

 Alan Sillitoe: Travels in Nihilon (1971)

 According to Sargent (153), this is a satire on anarchism (nihilism).
-Actually, it's nothing at all do do with anarchism, but is rather a satirical utopia (not really sf) about a nation of self-styled nihilists.
+Actually, it's nothing at all to do with anarchism, but is rather a satirical utopia (not really sf) about a nation of self-styled nihilists.
 Its perverse logic can nevertheless be quite beguiling.

-Robert Silverberg: 'The Songs of Summer' (1956), Hawksbill Station (1968)
+Robert Silverberg: 'The Songs of Summer' (1956); Hawksbill Station (1968); Dying Inside (1972)

 In The Songs of Summer a man from the present is projected into a far-future post-holocaust world, and attempts to reinstate government.
 The community psychically isolates him in his own fantasy.
 The future society is very sparse and individualistic; this and the far-future setting imply no belief on Silverberg's part in either the practicality or the desirability of anarchism.

-Clifford D. Simak: 'Beachhead' (1951)
+Clifford D. Simak: 'Beachhead' (1951); City (1952)

 John Sladek: 'Heavens Below: Fifteen Utopias' (1975)

-Oe of the fifteen is the one-page Utopia: A Financial Report, in which the four planned nations of Fascesia, Commund, Capitalia and Anarche are the subject of an experiment on the social institutions of Homo sapiens; it is successfully completed, Utopia closed, the inhabitants destroyed, and the experimenters move on to the social behaviour of armadillos.
-Anarche had not proved viable: it was found that Anarchers are evidently unstable, and frequently migrate to the other three nations.
+One of the fifteen is the one-page 'Utopia: A Financial Report', in which the four planned nations of Fascesia, Commund, Capitalia and Anarche are the subject of an experiment on the social institutions of Homo sapiens; it is successfully completed, Utopia closed, the inhabitants destroyed, and the experimenters move on to the social behaviour of armadillos.
+Anarche had not proved viable: it was found that "Anarchers are evidently unstable, and frequently migrate to the other three nations."